yslan/yslan.github.io/_posts/2023-08-13-fem_connectivity.md

 $$A[u](v) :=  \int_{\Omega^1} v A(u) +  \int_{\Omega^2} v A(u)$$

-From the view of the global grid points, the point $x_N$ will naturally have contribution in both elements.
+From the view of the global grid points, the point $x_N$ will naturally have contribution in both integrals in each element.

 ### 1.2 Collocation Viewpoint